Owner/ Funeral Director

 I moved to Franklin Street in McKeesport, next door to my late friend, Otto DeMarino, in 1997.
 On October 24th, 1997, I took over Willig Funeral Home.
 That was 20 years ago.
 Otto, Herman Beattie and many, many others have come and gone since then.
 They all made their unique contributions.
 Without their talent, insight and effort, I would have never succeeded.
 A special thank you to Bill and Kate Hunter and William Craig for their help and kindness along the way.

 In 2015, I took ownership and responsibility for carrying on Jaycox-Jaworski Funeral Home’s excellent reputation.
-For generations, Jaycox-Jaworski Funeral Home has been the definition of traditional funeral service.
+For generations, Jaycox-Jaworski Funeral Home has been the definition of traditional funeral service in the White Oak area.
 If you know Jay, Kelly or Pat Jaworski, then you know why making them proud concerns me more than the day to day challenges of 2 funeral homes, a monument company and a crematory.

 I want to finish this synopsis with a few thoughts.
 Back in the late 80’s, before I was a funeral director, I got word that my gravely ill, great uncle had died, and I rushed out to see him before the funeral home arrived.
 Sickness had not only drawn the life out of him, in the process, it had left only a vague and tragic resemblance of the man I loved.
 Two days later, when I walked into my hometown funeral home, I saw something I had not expected.
 There was my uncle again.
 A talented embalmer had returned his good memory to me.
 In fact, he actually looked better than he had in years, before a broken heart over my aunt’s early death and emphysema wore him out.
 That visceral experience – the value of a restored, positive memory - now drives me.
 My goal is to give that same experience to every family that entrusts me with their loved one’s care.
 I’ve heard folks say, “I want to remember (him/her) as they were, not in a casket.”
 I respect and humbly carry out whatever directions a family requests.
 But survivors who actually companion a dying loved one and see heart-rending changes first-hand or survivors who come upon their loved one after an accident or in the aftermath of some senseless and unspeakable violence - those survivors often feel very differently about what it is they want and need to see.